processity/dreamhouse-audicity/TUTORIAL.md

 11. The **Object Configuration** list should now show there are 8 tracked fields.
 12. Click **Save** and wait a moment for the async update to complete.

-Audicity now knows that you want to track an object and which fields to track.
-But there’s some work to do in order to send the right data to Audicity.
+Processity Data History now knows that you want to track an object and which fields to track.
+But there’s some work to do in order to send the right data to Processity Data History.
 This is called _instrumentation_, which is next.

 ### Instrumenting Your Object

-Telling Audicity which fields to track is the first step.
-Audicity also requires some minor changes to your Apex code in order accurately trace the beginning and end of a transaction.
+Telling Processity Data History which fields to track is the first step.
+Processity Data History also requires some minor changes to your Apex code in order accurately trace the beginning and end of a transaction.
 This process is called instrumentation and is a common practice in the world of observability.

 1. Open the `dreamhouse-audicity` project in Visual Studio Code.
 2. Open the `PropertyTrigger` trigger file.
 You should see the following.